clojurewerkz/elastisch/README.md

   (elastisch.core/search :query (elastisch.query/term :foo "bar"))
 ```

-# Why not wrap Java API?

-Potentially you may get a performance gain wrapping Java API directly, or implementing your driver
-in the same manner, since rest API uses it directly.
-Personally, I can't see that very useful, and
-creating a wrapper could potentially make Elastish less Clojurish.

-# Pitfalls
+## Pitfalls

-Right now clj-http's default behavior (throw exceptions) is off.
+Right now clj-http's default behavior (to throw exceptions for 40x and 50x responses) is off.
 Most likely, that will become configurable,
 throwing exceptions by default, since REST client should behave as close to binary driver as possible and
 mimic server behavior where possible.

-# Current status

-We're currently working hard on improving design and implementing missing features.
-You can certainly help us by testing, implementing things you need or even by using and giving us some
-feedback.

-New snapshots are released to [clojars.org](https://clojars.org/clojurewerkz/elastisch) every few days.

 ## License

-Copyright (C) 2011 Alex Petrov
+Copyright (C) 2011-2012 Alex Petrov

 Distributed under the Eclipse Public License, the same as Clojure.